 Damaged lines must be repaired or exchanged immediately.
 Please refer to the line plan at the end of this manual.

-We recommend any inspection or repair is performed by a Niviuk professional in our official workshop:
+We recommend any inspection or repair is performed by a Niviuk professional in our official workshop: http://niviuk.com/content/service.

-https://niviuk.com/en/niviuk-service-form.

-Any modification of the glider made in an external workshop will invalidate the guarantee of the product.
 Niviuk cannot be held responsible for any issues or damage resulting from modifications or repairs carried out by unqualified professionals or who are not approved by the manufacturer.

-SAFETY AND RESPONSIBILITY
+8. SAFETY AND RESPONSIBILITY

-It is well known that free-flying with a paraglider is considered a high-risk sport, where safety depends on the person who is practicing it.
+It is well known that free-flying with a paramotor or trike is considered a high-risk sport, where safety depends on the person who is practicing it.